 It’s one of the busiest times of the year for Indian farmers.
 On the occasion of Sankranti, the harvest festival of India, let’s take a look at some important Government schemes for farmers in 2023.

 The Agriculture sector in India is responsible for employing 50% of the country’s workforce.
-The sector contributes 17-18% to the country’s GDP on an annual basis.
+And, the sector contributes 17-18% to the country’s GDP on an annual basis.

 So, what are the top Government schemes for farmers that could help accelerate GDP growth?

 The National Agriculture Market (eNAM) is an online trading platform for agricultural communities in India.
 Introduced by the Ministry of Agriculture and Farmers’ Welfare, the program is controlled by the Small Farmers Agribusiness Consortium (SFAC)/

 This scheme looks to promote uniformity in agriculture marketing by:

 - Promoting real-time price discovery based on actual demand and supply.

 - Integrate Agricultural Produce Market Committee (APMCs) across India

 - Providing better price discovery through a transparent auction process based on the quality of produce and timely online payments.